gbrls/gbrls.github.io/content/blog/c-gems-homoiconicity-in-c.md

 After I discovered these two features I was almost sure that C was homoiconic, but I had to do some research to publish this and then I realized why it is not.
-> _"data as code and code as data"_
+> _data as code and code as data_

 This definition of homoiconicity is not very accurate, here I present a better one:

-> _"In a homoiconic language, the primary representation of programs is also a
+> _In a homoiconic language, the primary representation of programs is also a
-> data structure in a primitive type of the language itself [...]"_
+> data structure in a primitive type of the language itself [...]_

 Believe it or not this is actually from Wikipedia.
 So, why doesn't C fit in this definition?
 This is because the arrays that we read, wrote and executed